chantastic/prompt-guidelines/README.markdown

 #### Prompt

 This prompt is where you can find yourself in the "cancel my cancel" pit.
 Unfortunately, that doesn't leave us with many options.
-The way out is to be explicit and *really* forc the "yes"/"no" respons.
+The way out is to be explicit and *really* force the "yes"/"no" response.

 * Cancel Button: "No, ..." (gray/no-color)
 * Continue Button: "Yes, ..." (red)